keithjgrant/sidecar-old/content/drinks/martini.md

 ---
 {{< wrap >}}
 {{< summary >}}
 Everyone has an opinion about martinis.
 I’ll spare you mine, and just give you my recipe.
-Trust me.

-I often use a blanc vermouth instead of the traditional dry, but it’s delicious with either.
-Any [type of gin](/ingredients/gin/) works in a martini, but I prefer a sweeter style.
+Just about any [type of gin](/ingredients/gin/) works in a martini (but if you have Aviation available, give my [Pilot’s License](/drinks/pilots-license) variation a try).
 {{< /summary >}}

 {{< ingredients
-  "2¼ oz genever gin"
+"2 oz of your favorite gin"
-  "¾ oz dry vermouth"
+"½ oz dry vermouth"
 >}}

 {{< instructions >}}
 Add to cocktail shaker with plenty of ice.
 Stir well, then strain into a martini glass.